smokephisticated/smokephisticated/pages/how-to-roll/joint/joint.md

 <figcaption><p style="text-align: center;">Take a look at the distribution of the weed.
 Notice how there is less weed by the filter, and increasingly more weed towards the opposite end of the joint paper.
 This will help to create a cone shape when we roll the joint.</p></figcaption>
 </figure>

+Unlike [rolling a blunt](/how-to-roll/blunt/), which requires you to lay your weed evenly across the wrap, when you're rolling a joint you should distribute the weed unevenly – this helps you form a cone when you're rolling.

 In our general [how to roll](/how-to-roll/) guide, I recommended grabbing a poker before you get rolling.

 Sometimes weed can stick to your fingers, which is annoying when you're trying to roll.